 Modern Israeli$$$$237 Saint James Place, Philadelphia, PA 19106

-Zahav in Philadelphia is Michael Solomonov's modern Israeli room near Society Hill, James Beard's Outstanding Restaurant in America 2019 and the city's most-booked tasting menu.
+Zahav in Philadelphia is Michael Solomonov's modern Israeli room near Society Hill, James Beard's Outstanding Restaurant in America in 2019 and one.

 Signature: Hummus tehina, Lamb shoulder